SC to hear on Nov 21 plea seeking probe into Morbi bridge collapse incident in Gujarat | Law-Order

 ''From the past decade, various incidents have taken place in our country wherein due to the mismanagement, lapse in duty, and negligent maintenance activities, there have been cases of huge public casualties which could have been avoided,'' Tiwari has said in his PIL.

-The more than a century-old bridge, located around 300 km from state capital Gandhinagar, had reopened five days back after extensive repairs and renovation.
+The more than a century-old bridge, located around 300 km from state capital Gandhinagar, had reopened after extensive repairs and renovation.
 It was crammed with people when it collapsed around 6.30 pm on October 30.

 In his plea, Tiwari has sought the constitution of a judicial commission under the chairmanship of a retired judge of the apex court to initiate a probe in the matter.